All Episodes

 Thank you.

-Uh so I believe that the right of a woman to make her own decisions about her reproductive health and about her body is a national right.
+So I believe that the right of a woman to make her own decisions about her reproductive health and about her body is a national right.

 I believe it's an American freedom.

-No, I think the dialogue has got so caught up on where you draw the line that we've gotten away from the fundamental question of who gets to draw the line.
+You know, I think the dialogue has got so caught up on where you draw the line that we've gotten away from the fundamental question of who gets to draw the line.

 So just to be clear, just to be clear, you're saying that you would be okay with a woman well into the third trimester deciding to abort her pregnancy.

-So it's not hypothetical.
+No, no, but it's not hypothetical.

 All right, news roundup and information overload hour on the Sean Hannity show.

-Look, the the the 2020 candidates are coming out as hard left as they possibly can, new Green Deal, which we have discussed exhaustively.
+Look, the 2020 candidates are coming out as hard left as they possibly can.

-Eight million more in poverty.
+That's a lot of people, 8 million more in poverty.

-And but the record of Trump, when you compare and contrast, and that's what every election kind of should be about, a choice that people make two competing visions for the future of the country.
+But the record of Trump, when you compare and contrast, and that's what every election kind of should be about, a choice that people make to competing visions for the future of the country, you see record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, and youth unemployment.

-And everything else has been every other economic record has been shattered.
+And everything else has been, every other economic record has been shattered.

 Now unemployment at 3.6%.

-Uh now the president getting trade deals done with countries we didn't think we'd ever get done.
+Now the president getting trade deals done with countries we didn't think we'd ever get done.

 China's not done yet.

-By the time I think these negotiations are over, China will will capitulate.
+By the time I think these negotiations are over, China will capitulate the $500 billion trade deficit that favors them.

-Well, how will we always break down in politics along and it's not identity politics?
+Well, how will we always break down in politics along, and it's not identity politics, okay, but you break down age, you break down, are you African American, white American, Asian American, Latino American,

-Okay, but you break down age, you break down uh are you African American, a white American, uh uh Asian American, Latino American, and John McLaughlin, the pollster, founder of McLaughlin Associates, and John Jordan, a Republican strategist and attorney, um, they have a brand new poll out, and that they are releasing right here on this show exclusively that uncovers just how much of the minority base is being untapped by the Republican Party.
+and John McLaughlin, the pollster, founder of McLaughlin Associates, and John Jordan, a Republican strategist and attorney, they have a brand new poll out and that they are releasing right here on this show exclusively that uncovers just how much of the minority base is being untapped by the Republican Party.

-In other words, now that policies are in place that are giving people more hope, more opportunity than they ever got in the Obama Biden years, will this translate to votes to the Republicans?
+In other words, now that policies are in place that are giving people more hope, more opportunity than they ever got in the Obama-Biden years, will this translate to votes to the Republicans?

-And and for example, Hispanic Americans, they just did an entire study as it relates to this.
+They just did an entire study as it relates to this.

 So many Hispanics have the same values of conservative, but they feel they're not being heard.